Bangkok, the capital of Thailand, is a magical city.

 - Malls: Some malls like Siam Paragon have only luxury boutiques of world famous brands.
 Others, such as Platinium in Sukhumvit, or Union Mall in Lad Prao, have only local brands and are much cheaper.

 - Chatuchak Market is the most incredible market.
 It’s huge, you can find everything.
 It’s open every Saturday and Sunday.
-It is located at the terminus of the metro station MRT.
+It is located at the metro station MRT of the same name.
 It’s really worth experiencing.

 - Train Market or Rot Fai Talat: Originally, this vintage market had settled in an abandoned station.
 Since then the traders have been dislodged, and the market has opened its doors elsewhere.
 There are 2 in the city, open every evening for Thursdays to Sundays.
 It’s the coolest market I’ve seen.
 Many people, and few tourists.
 The easiest one to access to is located one minute away from the exit of the station Thailand Cultural Center (MRT).
 Walk to the main Shopping Mall.
 The market is just behind.